chicio/chicio.github.io/_posts/2018-07-04-react-native-typescript-existing-app.md

 ---

-In the last few months at [lastminute.com group](http://www.lastminutegroup.com/ "lastminute.com group") I worked on a project where the main focus was to rebuild our native apps of the main brands [lastminute.com](https://www .lastminute.com/ "Lastminute travel trips booking"), [Volagratis](https://www.volagratis.com/ "Volagratis travel trips booking viaggi") and [Rumbo](https://www.rumbo.es/ "Rumbo") with a new interface and new features.
+In the last few months at [lastminute.com group](http://www.lastminutegroup.com/ "lastminute.com group") I worked on the following project: rebuild our native mobile apps of the main brands [lastminute.com](https://www.lastminute.com/ "Lastminute travel trips booking"), [Volagratis](https://www.volagratis.com/ "Volagratis travel trips booking viaggi") and [Rumbo](https://www.rumbo.es/ "Rumbo") with a new interface and new features.
 It was a disruptive project for our apps.
 Let's compare the old and the new home of the lastminute.com app.
 The changes are quite impressive :sunglasses:.